“What’s eating you?” the bartender asked.

 “We got room for one more?” a syrupy voice said from behind.
 “Amber says she’s feeling lucky.”

 Lewis looked over his shoulder.
 It was Michaelson.
 He towered over Lewis by a good six inches, maybe seven.
 More, if you counted his perfectly-coiffed hair.
 It was thick and lustrous, effortlessly perfect, as if every strand was self-aware and knew exactly where it should be.
 Even the strands that were out of place looked like they had been carefully positioned there by God himself.

 The blonde from the bar was tucked neatly under Michaelson’s arm.
 Her fingers were laced in his, her bright red nails glistening like liquid under the overhead lights.
 Her other hand was tucked into the back pocket of his jeans.

 Michaelson laughed.
 Amber did too.
-Lewis felt a fresh surge of hatred coursing through his veins.
+Lewis felt a fresh surge of disgust coursing through his veins.
 He hadn’t been with a woman since his wife left.
 But Michaelson?
 He could have anyone he wanted, any time he wanted.
 He didn’t even have to try.
 They flew at him from all directions, like moths to a streetlamp.
-He had to bat them away with a tennis racket.
+He probably had to swat them away with a tennis racket.

 Michaelson thumped Lewis on the back.
 “How you doin’, my man?” he asked jovially.
 “Having fun yet?”
 Lewis opened his mouth to respond, but Michaelson didn’t wait for an answer.
 Instead, he leaned close to Amber and said something into her ear, something Lewis couldn’t hear.
 She laughed.